Passphrase Best Practices

 easy to access the onion services without having to look up their

-addresses every time.
+.onion addresses every time.

-Ideally, each admin would only have to:
+Ideally, each admin and journalist would only have to:

 Memorizing further passphrases beyond the ones listed above is counterproductive: an attacker with access to any of those environments would be able to pivot to anything they wish to access, and increasing the burden of keeping track of additional credentials is unpleasant for journalists and admins and increases the risk that they will either forget their credentials, compromising the availability of the system, or compensate for the difficulty by using weak or reused credentials, potentially compromising the security of the system.